-Wiping her own tears from her cheeks with one hand, Jenny whispered, “I used to think it was just ‘puppy love’ between you two … but now ...
-I know I was wrong…”
+Looking down at her daughter, Jenny whispered, “I used to think it was just ‘puppy love’ between you two … but now ... it’s plain to see I was wrong…”

-Gaby rose from her seat and both mother and daughter fell into a long embrace, with the silence in the room only broken by the occasional sigh and gentle sobbing from her crying on her mother’s shoulder.
+Gaby rose from her seat and both mother and daughter fell into a long embrace, with the silence in the room only broken by the occasional sigh and odd sniff on her mother’s shoulder.

 “Carol’s coming this weekend for your birthday … why not ask her to bring Maddy?”
 Jenny softly suggested.